MA in Communication Sciences and Disorders

 - Official scores for the Graduate Record Examination (GRE) or Miller Analogies Test (MAT) taken within the last five years.

-- Applicants whose native language is not English must submit official scores for either the TOEFL or the academic module of the IELTS examination taken within the last two years.
-No waivers allowed.
-Minimum acceptable scores to be considered for admission are: TOEFL - 100 Internet-based with a score of 23 or higher on the speaking portion (MA and AuD) and 79 Internet-based (PhD); IELTS - an overall band score of 7.5 (MA and AuD) and 6.5 (PhD); PTE-Academic - a score of 73 (MA and AuD) and 58 (PhD).
+- Applicants whose native language is not English must submit official scores for either the TOEFL, the academic module of the IELTS examination, or the PTE-Academic examination, taken within the last two years.
+No waivers are allowed.
+Minimum acceptable scores to be considered for admission are: TOEFL - 100 Internet-based with a score of 23 or higher on the speaking portion; IELTS - an overall band score of 7.5; PTE-Academic - a score of 73.

 To be considered for admission, the following steps must be completed by the published deadline:

-- Application for admission to the WSU Graduate School, including official transcripts from all institutions attended; and either
+- Online application for admission to the WSU Graduate School, including upload of transcripts from all institutions attended.

-- MA and AuD only: Application to the Communication Sciences and Disorders Centralized Application Service (CSDCAS) including all transcripts, letters of recommendation and supporting documents; or
+- Application to the Communication Sciences and Disorders Centralized Application Service (CSDCAS) including all transcripts, letters of recommendation and supporting documents.

-- Application to these graduate programs is competitive, which means there are more applications than positions offered each year.
+- Application to the MA graduate program is competitive, which means there are more applications than positions offered each year.

-- The ability to meet the essential functions for students in clinical speech-language pathology and audiology programs is required (contact the program for more information).
+- The ability to meet the essential functions for students in the clinical speech-language pathology program is required (contact the program for more information).

 Admission to the MA program is considered for students who have completed an undergraduate major in the area of speech, language and hearing disorders.
 Selected undergraduate or closely allied courses may be considered.
 Additionally, students with a degree from another field will be considered for admission after completion of prerequisite courses.
 Admission is for fall semester only.
-The deadline to submit completed CSDCAS applications is January 15 (11:59 p.m.
+The deadline to submit a completed CSDCAS application is February 1 (11:59 p.m.
 EST).
-Graduate School application, application fee, transcripts and other supporting documents are due by January 15.
+The Graduate School application, application fee, and transcripts are due by February 1.

 Undergraduate students may request early admission to the MA program under the senior rule policy if they: